 Most people change jobs and employers several times over the course of their careers.
-When they move on, those who participated in an employer-sponsored retirement plan, such as a Savings Incentive Match Plan for Employees (SIMPLE) IRA or a 401(k) plan, are then faced with figuring out what to do with the assets that accumulated in the plan.
+Those who participated in an employer-sponsored retirement plan, such as a Savings Incentive Match Plan for Employees (SIMPLE) IRA or a 401(k) plan, are faced with figuring out what to do with the assets that accumulated in the plan when they move on.

-Assuming you don't want to withdraw the assets, which will likely require you to pay taxes on un-taxed amounts, you generally have three other options for dealing with 401(k) assets in a former employer's plan.
-You can leave them in the plan or roll them over—that is, move them into a rollover IRA or a new employer's 401(k) or another qualified retirement plan.
+Withdrawing the assets would most likely require you to pay taxes on untaxed amounts, but you generally have three other options for dealing with 401(k) assets in a former employer's plan.
+You can leave them in the plan or you can roll them over, moving them into a rollover IRA or a new employer's 401(k) or another qualified retirement plan.